 Hikers along a system of boardwalks in the Paradise Meadows region.

-Tip: Things can change depending on what you see, sometimes we don't know what we like or don't like until we see it.
-Often I see people start looking for one thing then end up purchasing something different.
+Tip: Your perspective and priorites can change depending on what you see.
+Often buyers don't know what they like or don't like until they see it.
+Occasionally I see people start looking for one thing then end up purchasing something different.

 A small artisan distillery creates spirits using honey, in the heart of the Comox Valley.